sharmatriloknath/Everything-About-Python/README.md

-# Everything-About-Python
+# Fundamentals Of Language
-This Repository Contains Several branches where each branch is about the feature of python.
+In this branch we will discuss about the basics of language.

+## Content:

+1. Introduction.
+2. Fundamental Data Types.
+3. Type Casting of Fundamental Data Types.
+4. Immutablility.
+5. bytes and bytearray Data Type.